srp33/WishBuilder/README.md

 You should create two test files: `test_metadata.tsv` and `test_data.tsv`.
 The first (`test_metadata.tsv`) should contain metadata values as described in the GitHub issue for your dataset.
 The second (`test_data.tsv`) should contain regular data values as described in the GitHub issue.

 Each of these files should have at least 8 lines of data (not including the header).
 These lines should contain data values that you have extracted by hand from the input file(s).
-Please include data values for at least two different samples and four different variables in each input file.
+Please include data values for at least two different samples and at least two different variables in each input file.
 Include at least one sample/variable from the beginning of each file and at least one from the ending of each file.
-Also include as least one sample/variable from the far left of each file and the far-right side of each file.
+Also include as least one sample/variable from the far-left side of each input file and at least one from the far-right side of each input file.

 ## Output file format